 Route 93 was commissioned in 1932, and followed (with some differences) today's Route 169, from Norwich into Massachusetts.
-It was changed to 169 in 1959, to avoid a numbering conflict in Massachusetts with Interstate 93.
+It was changed to 169 on Jan.
+1, 1959, to avoid a future numbering conflict in Massachusetts with planned Interstate 93.
 Had old Route 93 not crossed a state line, it might have kept its number.

 Another route renumbered (partially) for the same reason: part of Route 190 became Route 168 in 1977 when Interstate 190 opened in Massachusetts.